Compared & Ranked

 Pacer's strength is its social layer.
 You can join walking groups organized by topic — weight loss, dog walking, post-surgery recovery — and participate in group challenges.
 The app tracks steps, distance, calories, and active minutes, with a clean dashboard that shows weekly trends.

-Accuracy in our tests was 93% in pocket, which is solid.
-Pacer uses its own step detection algorithm alongside the system pedometer, and the two sometimes disagree slightly.
+Pacer can use step tracking alongside optional route features.
 The app requests GPS access for route tracking, though you can deny it and still count steps.

 Pros: Large active community, guided walking workouts, group challenges create accountability, works on both iOS and Android.
-Cons: The free version has frequent ads, GPS requested by default, premium is $5/month, some group challenges require premium to join.
+Cons: The free version has frequent ads, GPS requested by default, and some group challenges require premium to join.

 4. StepsApp — Clean Design with Apple Watch Integration

-StepsApp has the cleanest visual design of any pedometer we tested.
+StepsApp has one of the cleanest visual designs in the pedometer category.
 The main screen is a single circular progress ring that fills as you walk, with your step count, distance, and calories displayed below.
 It integrates tightly with Apple Watch, showing a complication on your watch face that updates in real time.

-In our accuracy test, StepsApp scored 94% in pocket.
-It reads directly from Apple Health on iPhone, so the step count is effectively identical to the system pedometer.
-The Android version uses its own algorithm and scored slightly lower at 91%.
+StepsApp reads directly from Apple Health on iPhone, so the step count is closely tied to the system pedometer and Apple Watch data.
+The Android version uses a different setup and is less central to the product.

 Pros: Beautiful minimal UI, excellent Apple Watch app, widget support, detailed weekly and monthly charts, exports to CSV.
 Cons: iOS experience is significantly better than Android, limited social features, premium required for historical data beyond one week, no gamification.